ABI-Software/dataembedder/README.rst

 Data Embedder
 =============

-Embeds data and meshes in a host scaffold using OpenCMISS-Zinc.
+Embeds data and meshes in a host scaffold using Zinc.